 Where Should I Incorporate?

-There are 3 major states most non US residents form an LLC or incorporate a corporation in: Delaware, Wyoming, or Florida.
-Sometimes Nevada or Washington State, but these are not as popular.
+There are 3 major states where most non-U.S. residents incorporate a business or form an LLC: Delaware, Wyoming, and Florida.
+Non-U.S. residents sometimes choose Nevada or Washington State, but these are not as popular.

-We offer large buildings in each of these states and own the actual properties to be able to provide non US residents stability, office leases, and you could establish utilities with the local utility company if you really wanted to.
-You would deal directly with the utility company to arrange this, but most people do not need a local utility bill to conduct business.
+We own large buildings in Delaware, Wyoming, and Florida, so we can provide non-U.S. residents with stable locations and office leases, and you can even establish utilities with a local utility company if you wish.
+You would need to deal directly with the utility company to arrange this, but most people do not need a local utility bill to conduct business in the United States.

-You can form your USA company in any state, but most non US residents choose Delaware, Wyoming, or Florida because they are well known and easier to use in your home country.
-They are also easy states to make corporate filings in.
+You can form your USA company in any state, but most non-U.S. residents choose Delaware, Wyoming, or Florida because these states are known internationally and easier to use in your home country.
+It is also easy to submit corporate filings in these states.

 What are the benefits?